-• 2-1.
+- 2-1.
 The Ball.
-Each home team shall supply a minimum of three (3) new yellow lacrosse balls bearing the NFHS approved authenticating mark: "Meet NOCSAE Standards.
-NFHS"
+Each home team shall supply a minimum of thirteen (13) new yellow lacrosse balls bearing the NFHS approved authenticating mark. - 2-7.

-•2-Ball Retrieval.
-If the home team chooses to provide ball retrievers on the end line, the ball retrievers shall (1) wear a lacrosse helmet, (2) be dressed so their uniform colors do not blend with those of participating teams and (3) not be permitted to stand directly behind the goal.
-In addition, the home team is required to train, protect, and provide for the safety of the ball retrievers.

-• 2-7.
 Artificial Limbs are permitted which are no more dangerous to players than the corresponding human limb and do not place the opponent at a disadvantage.
-Written permission must be obtained from the FHSAA Office.
+Written permission must be obtained from the FHSAA Office. - 2-7.

-• 2-7.
 A hearing instrument may be used to enhance the efficiency of a required aid prescribed by a licensed medical physician, provided it is not dangerous to the wearer or any other player.
-Written permission must be obtained from the FHSAA Office.
+Written permission must be obtained from the FHSAA Office. - 2-7-3.

-• 2-7-3.
 Mandatory Equipment.
 All girls' lacrosse field players are required to wear protective headgear that meets the current ASTM standard for women's lacrosse (ASTM 3137) during all competitions.
-More information regarding the required headgear can be found on the FHSAA website.
+All headgear must be permanently labeled with the SEI certification mark.
+More information regarding the required headgear can be found on the FHSAA website. - 4-1-1.

-• 4-1-1.
 Duration of Play.
-Sub-varsity games shall be forty (40) minutes divided into two halves unless otherwise stated in the game contract.
+Sub-varsity games shall be forty (40) minutes divided into two halves unless otherwise stated in the game contract. - 4-1-1.

-• 4-1-1.
 Duration of Play.
-The length of games at the varsity level cannot be adjusted or changed, unless an emergency situation would cause both head coaches to mutually agree to shorten the game.
+The length of games at the varsity level cannot be adjusted or changed, unless an emergency situation would cause both head coaches to mutually agree to shorten the game. - 4-1-1.

-• 4-1-1.
 Suspended/Interrupted Game.
 A regular season lacrosse game that has completed one-half or more of play is an official game.
 A game that has been called because of weather or darkness prior to the first half being completed is a suspended game and, if played, shall restart from the point of suspension.
-(See also FHSAA Policy 34: Policy on Inclement Weather)
+(See also FHSAA Policy 34: Policy on Inclement Weather) - 4-2-1.

-• 4-2-1.
 Mandatory Water Break.
 The referee must call an uncharged, one-minute, timeout at a natural stoppage of play nearest to the half-way point of each half.
 Coaches may meet with their players during this timeout.
 This rule must be enforced in all games and levels up to and including the FHSAA Lacrosse State Series.